 3. During the Scan, You’ll Have to Stay Still

-Any movement during the CT scan could cause a blurry image, so you’ll need to stay still as possible.
+Any movement during a CT could cause a blurry image, so you’ll need to stay still as possible.
 Even something as minor as breathing can affect the image.
 Depending on where the scan is focusing on, the technologist may ask you to briefly hold your breath.

 Your scan could take anywhere between a few minutes to an hour.
 Using an intercom system, you’ll also be able to talk to the radiologic technologist at any time during the procedure if you experience any discomfort or anxiety.

-4. Some CT Scans Require the Use of Contrast Dye
+4. Some CTs Require the Use of Contrast Dye

 In certain cases, the CT scan may need to be performed after you’ve taken medical contrast dye.
 If contrast is needed, you’ll be asked take it orally or intravenously, depending on the procedure.
 This will increase how long the procedure takes because the contrast will need time to make its way through your body.